Skip to main content

 H-1B sponsorship for Investment Analyst positions spans various industries and employer types.
 The top sponsors reflect where demand for this role is highest, with compensation varying based on employer size, industry sector, and geographic location.
 Larger employers often have established visa sponsorship programs and immigration support.

 CAPITAL RESEARCH AND MANAGEMENT is the largest H-1B sponsor for Investment Analyst positions with 10 filings at a median salary of $205,200.
-WEISS ASSET MANAGEMENT follows with 6 filings.
+LMR PARTNERS follows with 7 filings.

 Where are Investment Analyst H-1B jobs located?